Linuxfabrik/monitoring-plugins/check-plugins/nginx-status/README.rst

 Perfdata / Metrics
 ------------------

-* connections_active: The current number of active client connections including Waiting connections.
+* nginx_connections_accepted: The total number of accepted client connections.
-* total_connections_accepted: The total number of accepted client connections.
+* nginx_connections_active: The current number of active client connections including Waiting connections.
-* total_connections_handled: The total number of handled connections.
+* nginx_connections_handled: The total number of handled connections.
 Generally both values are the same unless some resource limits have been reached (for example, the worker_connections limit).
-* total_requests: The total number of client requests.
+* nginx_connections_reading: The current number of connections where nginx is reading the request header.
-* requests_per_connection: The number of handled requests per connection.
+* nginx_connections_waiting: The current number of idle client connections waiting for a request.
-* connections_reading: The current number of connections where nginx is reading the request header.
+* nginx_connections_writing: The current number of connections where nginx is writing the response back to the client.
-* connections_writing: The current number of connections where nginx is writing the response back to the client.
+* nginx_http_requests_total: The total number of client requests.
-* connections_waiting: The current number of idle client connections waiting for a request.
+* nginx_requests_per_connection: The number of handled requests per connection.

 Credits, License